 Illinois Central College

 Students in East Peoria can pursue basic and intermediate EMT training courses and earn a certificate at Illinois Central College.
 The EMT basic option consists of several lecture courses and a practicum.
-The intermediate EMT courses here follow a similar format.
+The intermediate EMT courses follow a similar format.
 The practicum portion of these EMT classes allows students to work in supervised experiences with local EMS agencies and emergency departments at hospitals.

 Joliet Junior College

 Joliet Junior College in Joliet offers an Associate in Applied Science degree program for emergency medical services majors.
 The first several core classes in this program lead to EMT-B certification, with the state licensing exam given on-site at the college.
 From there, paramedic students take 5 essential EMT-P classes.
-Students also can enroll in electives on emergency services, hazardous materials, vehicle machinery operations and first response.
+Students can also enroll in electives on emergency services, hazardous materials, vehicle machinery operations and first response.
 A Certificate of Completion in Paramedic is also available.

 Moraine Valley Community College

 A paramedic certificate and emergency medical service degree are available in Palos Hills at Moraine Valley Community College.
 An Emergency Medical Technician course, which is a prerequisite for the certificate program, is also available.
 For students looking to become paramedics, the certificate program requires 35 credit hours.
 The Associate of Applied Science in Emergency Medical Services program requires 62 credits.
 Areas of study include general education, a paramedic internship, and electives in medical terminology and first aid.